-- For the purpose of this clause, 'Canberra Hospital Employees' means ACTPS employees of Canberra Health Services whose normal place of work is The Canberra Hospital campus and does not include Former Calvary Employees as defined at S11.2. - For the purposes of this clause, 'Transition Period' means 3 July 2023 to 2 July 2024. - Canberra Hospital Employees will not be required to provide ad-hoc shift cover or participate on rosters (including on-call/recall or close-call) at North Canberra Hospital or Clare Holland House during the Transition Period unless they have volunteered to do so through standard operational mechanisms. - Notwithstanding S12.3, if the head of service has operational requirements to ensure safe coverage of a service at the North Canberra Hospital or Clare Holland House and volunteer capacity has been exhausted, the head of service can require a Canberra Hospital Employee to provide ad-hoc shift cover or participate on rosters (including on-call/recall or close-call) during the Transition Period.
+- Q14.1 For the purpose of this clause, 'Canberra Hospital employees' means ACTPS employees of Canberra Health Services whose normal place of work is The Canberra Hospital campus and does not include Former Calvary Employees as defined at Q13.2. - Q14.2 For the purposes of this clause, 'Transition Period' means 3 July 2023 to 2 July 2024. - Q14.3 Canberra Hospital employees will not be required to provide ad-hoc shift cover or participate on rosters (including on-call/recall or close-call) at North Canberra Hospital or Clare Holland House during the Transition Period unless they have volunteered to do so through standard operational mechanisms. - Q14.4 Notwithstanding A2.3, if the head of service has operational requirements to ensure safe coverage of a service at the North Canberra Hospital or Clare Holland House and volunteer capacity has been exhausted, the head of service can require a Canberra Hospital employee to provide ad-hoc shift cover during the Transition Period.

-- S12.4.1 Any affected employee under S12.4 will be consulted and provided a genuine opportunity to discuss their participation in the operational requirement prior to decisions being made. - In circumstances where the head of service proposes to move a service from The Canberra Hospital to North Canberra Hospital or Clare Holland House, and the moving of the service would affect a Canberra Hospital Employee because their role/position/roster moves with the service, the consultation process established in clause F1 -applies.
+- Q14.4.1 Any affected employee under A2.4 will be consulted and provided a genuine opportunity to discuss their participation in the operational requirement prior to decisions being made. - Q14.5 In circumstances where the head of service proposes to move a service from Canberra Hospital to North Canberra Hospital or Clare Holland House, and the moving of the service would affect a Canberra Hospital employee because their role/position/roster moves with the service, the consultation process established in clause F1 applies.